tjwilson90/turbo-hearts/README.md

 Create a new game with the proposed charging rules and return its id.
 The actual charging rules will be selected randomly from the proposed rules of all players once the game has four players.
+The seed is an optional string that if present will be used to seed the rng that determines what hands are dealt.
+This can be used to replay a previous game, or to play the same hands simultaneously with more than four players.

 Request:
 ```json